-At what count the car inched up?
+At what count did the car inch up?
 How many pennies did it take to get it all the way up?

-So How many pennies did it take to get OUR apple up an incline?
+So how many pennies did it take to get an apple up an inclined plane?
 In our experiment, it took 63 pennies to get our apple to move a bit and 108 to get it all the way up the ramp.
 Your answer would depend on the size and density of your apple and the steepness of your incline.

 It’s hard to believe, but in this fun experiment, kids learn a lot about physics through hands-on investigation.
 Friction, force, gravity, ramp, the angle of slope, motion, distance are all involved in this simple setup.

 Some additional investigation questions

-- How changing the angle of an incline by adding a book (or taking one away) would change the number of pennies required?
+- How changing the angle of an incline by adding a book (or taking one away) will change the number of pennies required?

 - What if you replace pennies with quarters?
-Would it take less or more coins to do the job?
+Will it take fewer or more coins to do the job?
 (If you tell your kids they can keep all the quarters they use to get the apple up the incline, they will be even more enthusiastic!)

 - How can the weight of the apple affect the experiment?
 (Try this experiment with one small apple and one large apple.)

-- My son also immediately wanted to reverse the experiment and find out how many pennies can an apple pull up the incline.
+- My son also immediately wanted to reverse the experiment and find out how many pennies an apple can pull up an incline.
+(That was fun too!)